 China probes EU food imports after threat of tariffs on electric cars

-China has launched an investigation into illegal subsidies relating to the importing of pork and dairy products from the European Union, the Trade Ministry in Beijing announced on Monday.
+China has launched an investigation into illegal subsidies relating to imports of pork and dairy products from the European Union, the Trade Ministry in Beijing announced on Monday.

-The Global Times, a Chinese communist party mouthpiece, reported that evidence was being prepared to launch an anti-subsidy investigation into the two categories.
-It cited "business insiders."
+The Global Times, a Chinese Communist Party mouthpiece, reported that evidence was being prepared for an anti-subsidy investigation into the two categories.
+The newspaper cited "business insiders."

+Products intended for human consumption were at the centre of the probe, the Trade Ministry said.

 In January, the Chinese Trade Ministry said it was probing brandy imports from the EU, with French producers the main target.